garethdmm/experiments/ruin/README.md

 ![alttext](img/20-3-high-premium-decay.png)

 You can experiment yourself to see who wins by tweaking the parameters.
 Aside from the number of exchanges and bets-per-trader, the most important are `RUIN_DECAY` and `PREMIUM_DECAY`, which determine how quickly the exchanges get safer, and how quickly their hazard premium decreases from the most risky to least risky.
 You can also tweak the `MAX_PREMIUM`, `MAX_RISK`, and `NUM_STEPS` for interesting results.

+There are a few improvements I'd like to make:
+* The parameters so far have been chosen fairly arbitrarily.
+It would be great to do work to set them according to some historical data, such as the number of crypto exchanges that really were created 2012-2019, the number of them that blew up, and reasonable guesses for return characteristics in each tick.
+* We should try letting Traders pick their bets randomly, this would show less correlation between their returns.
+Although arguably, traders returns *are* correlated.